marinade-finance/delegation-strategy-2/glossary.md

 ## Marinade stake/all active stake

 ## Node IP
 Numerical label that corresponds to the unique IP of the validator (or node).
+The public IP address of the validator is used for network communication with the validator.
+It also hints at the validator's geolocation which is an important decentralization factor.

 ## Node location
-Geographical location where the validator (or node) is hosted.
+Geographical location where the validator (or node) is hosted, deduced by its IP using maxmind DB.

 ## Planned stake change
 Estimation of the stake to receive or to lose from Marinade for a given validator.